itsarvindhere/binary-search/069. Find K-th Smallest Pair Distance/Notes.md

 And in this way, the time complexity of our Helper method will be O(N), as compared to O(NLogN) in case of above approach.

+## **METHOD 3 - BACK TO BINARY SEARCH BUT OPTIMIZED**

+We can optimize the Binary Search Method #1 even further after we got to know that for any new element, all the elements till the last valid rightmost index will be valid too.
+So, we can make the Binary Search even better by searching after the previous rightmost valid index.